 Sarah Harlan joined the UC Davis School of Education in August 2015 as Associate Director of Annual and Special Funds.
 With a career focused on higher education, she most recently served as Assistant Director of Alumni and Volunteer Services at the University of Southern Indiana.
 In that role, she managed operations of the office and developed opportunities for alumni, parents, students, and volunteers to remain connected and involved with the University.

-Cassandra Hart is assistant professor of education policy.
+Cassandra Hart is an associate professor of education policy.
 She evaluates the effects of school, state and national education programs, policies, and practices on overall student achievement, and on the equality of student outcomes.
-Hart’s recent work has focused on school choice programs, school accountability policies, early childhood education policies, and effects on students of exposure to demographically similar teachers.
+Hart’s work has focused on school choice programs, school accountability policies, and effects on students of exposure to demographically similar teachers.
 She is also interested in the effects of virtual schooling on student outcomes, both in K-12 and post-secondary settings.

 Jennifer Higgs is an assistant professor in the School of Education.
 Her research focuses on digital tool use that supports learning and teaching, adolescents’ digital literacies, and teacher education in the language arts.
 Using mixed methods and sociocultural theories of learning, Dr. Higgs investigates practices around digital tools as well as improvement of digital tool practices.
 What fundamentally drives her work is a desire to learn how the possibilities afforded by new cultural tools can support robust and socially just learning.
 Prior to pursuing her Ph.D.